Discretization of continuous-time arbitrage strategies in financial markets with fractional Brownian motion: Simulation study

 Uniting all 100,000 simulation scenarios and charging transaction costs in the Salopek strategy, Figure \ref{Fig:Salopek2} presents the distributions of the terminal portfolio values $V_T^{\stratc}$ and $V_T^{\stratd}$, the running minimum $m_T$ and the difference $V_T^\stratc-V_T^\stratd$.
 In addition, Table \ref{Tab:Salopek_statistics} reports summary statistics for the terminal value distributions.

 Similar to the Shiryaev case, discretization and transaction costs expand the negative distribution support of $V_T^{\stratd}$ and $m_T$ and increase $V_T^\stratc-V_T^\stratd$.
 However, the Salopek strategy differs in notable aspects.
-First, without transaction costs, the means of $V_T^{\stratd}$ and $V_T^{\stratc}$ are $592.14$ and $859.52$, respectively.
-Because the former covers just about 69\% of the latter, the Salopek strategy exhibits larger discretization shrinkage than the Shiryaev strategy.
-Second, turning to $p=(0.1,0)$, the terminal mean and loss probability are $410.94$ and $44\%$, respectively.
+First, without transaction costs, the means of $V_T^{\stratc}$ and $V_T^{\stratd}$ are $806.3$ and $534.1$, respectively.
+Because $534.1$ covers just about 66\% of $806.3$, the Salopek strategy exhibits larger discretization shrinkage than the Shiryaev strategy. {\neu The theoretical counterpart of the latter value, delivered by the numerical integration of Remark \ref{rem_distribution_Salopek}, is $805.9$.
+The former quantity can be approximated via Proposition \ref{prop_conv_salopek} which derives a rebalancing cost expansion (under zero transaction costs) with convergence features similar to the Shiryaev Proposition \ref{prop_conv_shiryaev}.
+It quite accurately yields 537.7 (see also Table \ref{Tab:Salopek_freq}).} Second, turning to $p=(0.1,0)$, the terminal mean and loss probability are $349.7$ and $47\%$, respectively.
 These values are higher than for the Shiryaev strategy but must be put into the perspective that the Salopek strategy drains the transaction account more significantly than the Shiryaev strategy.
-Finally, for $p=(0.1,0.5)$, we observe a terminal mean of $362.70$ accompanied by a loss probability of $46\%$.
+Finally, for $p=(0.1,0.5)$, we observe a terminal mean of $303.0$ accompanied by a loss probability of $48\%$.
 While, in the Shiryaev case, the minimum fee causes a negative mean and a very high loss probability, this does not occur for the Salopek strategy because of its larger trading volumes.
-Overall, transaction costs do not crucially diminish the performance of the discretized strategy.
+Overall, transaction costs do not diminish the performance of the discretized strategy to a point of financial futility.